 Getting departments to work together

-Operational projects get departments working together whether they planned to or not.
+Operational projects naturally bring departments together around a shared objective.
 A project to improve customer onboarding requires sales, customer success, and IT to align on a single workflow.

 This shared work gets departments talking to each other and taking ownership of results together.
 Teams coordinate through one shared workspace where everyone can see how their work fits into the bigger picture.